If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 - Dr. Earth Pot of Gold All-Purpose Potting Soil

 - Espoma AV4, Organic African Violet Potting Mix

 By the by, I use commercial mix only on rare occasions.

-Otherwise, I always prefer making my soil recipe as it gives control over the quality and requirement of the soil.
+Otherwise, I always prefer making my soil recipe as it gives control over the quality and requirements of the soil.

 Here is a recipe you can follow.

-- Mix one part of orchid or African violet potting mix
+- Mix one part of the orchid or African violet potting mix

 - One part of sphagnum moss/peat moss/ Coconut coir for moisture retention